Franklin Global, LLC

 Founded in 2019

 Franklin Global is purpose-driven organization built on a collaborative model.
-We seek to enlighten our clients on the history and complexities of the African American journey while helping them more deeply understand and effectively address contemporary issues of race and equality important to the mission and reputation of their organization and service to society.
+Franklin Global seeks to enlighten our clients on the history and complexities of the African American journey while helping them more deeply understand and effectively address contemporary issues of race and equality important to the mission and reputation of their organization and service to society.

 Inspired by the scholarly and civic rights legacy of John Hope Franklin, Franklin Global also supports initiatives that explore, question and spotlight issues of race and social equity in their most profound historical and global dimensions.